 6. AVOID PASSING UP ON VISITING THE MOUNTAINS

-Corsica is a celebrated sea and sand mecca and a true paradise for sun-worshipers, but heavenly beaches are not its only attraction.
-In fact, many holidaymakers visit the island to enjoy a widely different natural treasure- its breathtaking mountains.
+Corsica is a celebrated sea and sand mecca and a true paradise for sun-worshippers, but heavenly beaches are not its only attraction.
+In fact, many holidaymakers visit the island to discover a very different kind of beauty- its awe‑inspiring mountains.

-The island’s seven stunning massifs are home to 40 lakes, over 20 rivers, and majestic ancient forests of pines, oak, and chestnut trees.
-Crystal-clear emerald-hued natural pools dot this fragrant green tapestry providing a cooling respite from the coast’s sun-drenched air.
+The island’s seven beautiful massifs are home to 40 lakes, over 20 rivers, and majestic ancient forests of pines, oak, and chestnut trees.
+Crystal-clear emerald-hued natural pools dot this green tapestry, providing a cooling break from the coast’s sun-drenched air.

-The Corsican mountains are also a great place to experience a multitude of fun outdoor activities such as climbing, canyoning, biking, or trekking.
+The Corsican mountains are also a great place to experience numerous fun outdoor activities such as climbing, canyoning, biking, or trekking.
 Lovers of nature are unmissably drawn by GR20, Europe’s emblematic long-distance trail running across the island for 180 km.
 Divided into stages, this famous hike opens up to some of the most arresting scenery in the Mediterranean.

-In Corsica’s central territory also lies its heart and soul with authentic stone villages, old churches, and cultural landmarks testifying to the complicated insular history and the traditional way of life.
+In Corsica’s central territory also lies its heart and soul, with authentic stone villages, old churches, and cultural landmarks testifying to the complicated insular history and traditional way of life.

 Route de Bavella – the most beautiful mountain drive in Corsica